Press Release: 19 December 2014

 Historical flair meets future-oriented energy concept

-Wilhelminian style Passive House Hamburg, Germany.
+Inauguration of new Wilhelminian style Passive House building in Hamburg Hamburg, Germany.
 Traditional architectural style and the Passive House Standard work together beautifully – this is demonstrated by a fascinating new build project in Hamburg.
 The "Haus Winter", designed in the traditional Wilhelminian style, blends seamlessly into the historical character of the district in which it is located.
 At the same time, this four-storey apartment block is future-oriented with regard to energy efficiency – made possible with the planning expertise of ZEBAU, a building certifier accredited by the international Passive House Institute.
 Press Release

 Press Release: 1 August 2014